Cantera/cantera/doc/sphinx/develop/compiling/dependencies.md

   - Required to build the Cantera Python module, and to run significant portions of the test suite.
-  - Expected to work with versions >= 1.12.0.
-1.16.0 or newer is recommended.
+  - Expected to work with versions >= 1.21.0.

 - [Cython](https://cython.org/)